 When is it too late to stop foreclosure in Texas?
-With the average foreclosure timeline in Texas being just 159 days—the shortest in the nation—understanding your options quickly is critical.
-Texas is a non-judicial foreclosure state, meaning lenders don’t need court approval to foreclose on your property.
+Because Texas foreclosure can move faster than in many states, understanding your options quickly is critical.
+Texas is primarily a nonjudicial foreclosure state, meaning a lender usually does not need a court judgment before selling property under a deed of trust.

 Throughout this guide, you’ll discover the exact foreclosure process in Texas, critical deadlines you must know, and effective legal options to protect your home.
 Whether you’re facing a notice of default or a scheduled foreclosure sale, this article will help you understand when and how to take action before it’s truly too late.